-The double dot thus serve to remind the player where the point on the neck is that the notes begin to repeat, and do so very quickly.
-Because the double dots are unique fretboard markers not found elsewhere on the neck, they are easily recognizable.
+The double dot serves to remind the player where the point on the neck is that the notes begin to repeat.
+The double dots are unique fretboard markers not found elsewhere on the neck.
+This makes them easily recognizable.

-Why Is It Important To Know Where the Markers Are?
+Why It’s Important To Know Where the Markers Are

 As noted above, it serves as a map.
-If you know that the 3rd fret features the first marker, you can quickly find it without having to think about it.
-Granted, it is fairly easy to count up 3 along the neck.
+If you know that the 3rd fret features the first marker, you can find it without having to think about it.
+Granted, it’s easy to count up 3 frets along the neck.

 But it does get more cumbersome if you have to try to count where the 9th position lies, for example.
-But the pattern of fretboard markers helps you quickly recognize the position, so you can play more smoothly and efficiently.
+But the pattern of fretboard markers helps you recognize the position.
+This way you can play more smoothly and efficiently.

-Learning the notes on the fretboard is often considering a hard task that requires studying and memorization.
+Learning the notes on the fretboard is often considering a hard task.
+It requires studying and memorization.
 Without markers, it would be even harder!

 They help you associate notes with individual frets and truly assist with memorization.
 For example, you might know that position 3 on the low E string is the G note.
 Swapping up a whole step to the next (5th) will land you on the A note, and so on and so forth.